-Legal Services of Southern Piedmont’s mission is to ensure a full measure of justice for those in need.
-LSSP provides a wide range of civil legal assistance to eligible low-income persons in the Charlotte metropolitan area and west-central NC.
+Legal Services of Southern Piedmont’s mission is to pursue justice for those in need.
+LSSP provides a wide range of civil legal assistance to low-income people in the Charlotte metropolitan area and west-central NC.

 LSSP accomplishes its mission through a variety of legal advocacy strategies including individual advice and representation, community education and outreach, representation of groups, self-help remedies, collaboration with other agencies, community economic development, legislative and administrative advocacy, and impact litigation.

 2016 Community Impact Report